Jesse Jauregui, a partner in Alston & Bird’s Los Angeles office, has a developed a practice in employment law, and civil litigation.

 - Lead investigator in a sensitive sexual harassment investigation for a major entertainment conglomerate involving a nationally known film and television actor.

-- Co-trial counsel in a U.S. District Court action successfully defending an individual police officer accused of using excessive force in a police canine case.
+- Co-trial counsel in a U.S. District Court action defending an individual police officer accused of using excessive force in a police canine case.

-- Lead counsel in successfully overturning a denial of permit for the siting of a wireless transmission facility in Los Angeles.
+- Lead counsel in overturning a denial of permit for the siting of a wireless transmission facility in Los Angeles.

 - City Attorney for two cities in Los Angeles County and special counsel to various police departments in Southern California.